 In addition to your business plan, set and measure key performance indicators (KPIs) to provide constant, real-time feedback on how your business is performing and how, when, and why your company is (or isn’t) meeting the goals set in your plan.

 KPIs vary from business to business, but some of the most common include new customer accounts, total sales (broken out by product, date, location, and method of purchase); high-quality leads generated and confirmed; and online site and search traffic.
 The insights you glean from tracking these indicators can inform your short and long-term planning as your business ages and grows.

->

-> Your financial road map should include a detailed strategy for obtaining necessary infusions of capital while minimising expenses.
+Your financial road map should include a detailed strategy for obtaining necessary infusions of capital while minimizing expenses.
 A solid, but flexible, budget can mean the difference between rapid growth and crashing and burning.

->

-> As with a business plan, a budget is a living document that helps you make sense of your company’s place and performance in the marketplace.
-The more information you have available, the more effectively you can optimise revenue streams, obtain funding from angel investors, banks, and venture capitalists, and leave room in your plans for not only daily operations, but the company-wide initiatives that generate real growth.
+As with a business plan, a budget is a living document that helps you make sense of your company’s place and performance in the marketplace.
+The more information you have available, the more effectively you can optimize revenue streams, obtain funding from angel investors, banks, and venture capitalists, and leave room in your plans for not only daily operations, but the company-wide initiatives that generate real growth.

->

-> Sluggish or Insufficient Cash Flow
+Sluggish or Insufficient Cash Flow